-In April 2020, Lifelong applied for and received loan proceeds of \$1,706,863 under the Paycheck Protection Program ("PPP").
-Also, in April 2020 and January 2021, the Lifelong Thrift Store applied for and received PPP loan proceeds of \$90,700 and \$90,000, respectively.
+In January 2021, the Lifelong Thrift Store applied for and received loan proceeds of \$90,000.
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides loans to qualifying organizations for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying organization.
 The loans and accrued interest are subject to forgiveness after 24 weeks as long as the qualifying organization uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the qualifying organization terminates employees or reduces salaries during the 24-week period.

-The 2020 loans were funded for Lifelong and the Lifelong Thrift Store on April 23, 2020 and April 29, 2020, respectively, and had maturity dates of April 10, 2022 and May 10, 2022, respectively.
-The 2021 loan for the Lifelong Thrift Store was funded on January 25, 2021 and has a maturity date of January 25, 2023.
-Lifelong entered into the program with the intention of complying with the terms for forgiveness and has recognized the loans as grants, as Lifelong believes they have met the conditions for full forgiveness for both PPP loans as of December 31, 2020.
-On December 21, 2020, Lifelong received notice from the Small Business Administration that its Paycheck Protection Program loan was forgiven in full.
-Should the Small Business Administration, in its evaluation of the forgiveness application, not agree that Lifelong has met the terms for full forgiveness for the Thrift Store loan, interest at a rate of 1% will be added to the remaining amount and the first monthly payment would be due May 10, 2021.
-The Thrift Store was notified on March 16, 2021 and July 20, 2021, respectively that its loans were forgiven.
+The loan was funded on January 25, 2021 with a maturity date of January 25, 2023.
+Lifelong entered into the program with the intention of complying with the terms for forgiveness and has recognized the loans as grants, as Lifelong believes they have met the conditions for full forgiveness for the PPP loan as of December 31, 2021.
+The Thrift Store was notified on July 20, 2021, that its loan was forgiven.